nodeGame/descil-mturk/README.md

 ## Usage

 The DeSciL Mturk service is still in beta.
-If you are interested in testing the 'descil-mturk' API, contact the lab manager to receive valid credentials.
+If you are interested in testing the `descil-mturk` API, contact the lab manager to receive valid credentials.

 ## Resources